GagandeepKaur97/C0768688_W2020_MAD3125_FP/README.md

 ## This is the bill system of the customers

-## in this app , new customers are added along with their new bills.
+## In this app , new customers are added along with their new bills.

 ## their total amount of bill will display on the screen .